chicio/chicio.github.io/src/posts/2021-05-31-swift-linux-test-local-ci-docker-container.md

 You can replace the `ID3TagEditor` folder name above with any name you want.
 After the container is created you will be in your source code dir and you can use the usual `swift build`, `swift test` (and if you need `swift package clean`) to test your source code.
-Now that you tested your code locally your ready to publish it on Github.
+Now that you tested your code locally you are ready to publish it on Github.
 Obviously you want to put in place a CI workflow with Github Actions to test that changes to the code will not break it.
 How can you do it?
 If you search on Google, you will find some Github Actions that replicate with some scripts all the steps needed in order to install Swift on Linux.
 Do NOT use them!!
 There's no need for this type of actions!! :satisfied: In fact we just